 ReclaiMe will normally almost immediately start populating the folder / file lists.
 You can already preview text and image files.
 You can also search for and save files (using the Save button).

-Wait for the number of files in the left bottom corner if the windows to settle, you can pause the scan.
+Wait for the number of files in the left bottom corner if the windows to settle, you can pause the scan (usually 3-5% into the scan).
 See if the files you need to recover are listed and recover (Save) them.
 You can resume the scan if needed.